-Is It Better to File for Bankruptcy or Pay Off Debt in Pennsylvania?
+Is it Better to File for Bankruptcy or Pay Off Debt in Pennsylvania?

 Bankruptcy is not a word many people in Pennsylvania like to think about.
 To most individuals, the idea of filing for bankruptcy is a nightmare and an embarrassment.
 There are other ways of dealing with debt, including negotiating with a creditor, hiring a debt settlement company, taking a consolidation loan, or continuing to pay minimum monthly interest payments on debt that never decreases.
 Bankruptcy is rarely the only option, but for people overwhelmed by debt, it is often the best one.
-Below, our experienced Philadelphia bankruptcy attorney from Young, Marr & Associates discusses the pros and cons of filing for bankruptcy versus paying off your debt.
+Below, our experienced Philadelphia bankruptcy attorney from Young, Marr, Mallis & Associates discusses the pros and cons of filing for bankruptcy versus paying off your debt.

 Understanding Your Debt in Pennsylvania